CountyEthics

 95%

-The NW-facing scarp receives minimal direct sunlight and sits in cool, often cloud-wrapped conditions at 400m, dramatically slowing drying compared to lowland south-facing crags.
+The NW-facing scarp receives almost no direct solar radiation, drastically slowing evaporative drying compared to south-facing crags.

 90%